mids-w203/syllabus/assignments.md

 # Assignments

-Assignments are due by 9:00am the day of your class.
+Assignments are due by 9:00am PT the day of your class.
 This table includes the week the assignment is due, and a link to starter code.

 | Week Due | Assignment Type     | Title                                 |
 |----------|---------------------|---------------------------------------|